Marsh v. Chambers: Background

-Question before the Court
+Question presented

-Does paying a chaplain for religious services using taxpayer dollars violate the Establishment Clause of the First Amendment?
+The question presented is whether paying a chaplain for religious services using taxpayer dollars violates the Establishment Clause of the First Amendment.

 Decision of the Court

 In a 6–3 decision in favor of Marsh, Chief Justice Burger wrote the opinion for the majority.
-The Chief Justice noted that the position of chaplain has been closely tied to the work of state and federal legislatures.
-"This unique history leads us to accept the interpretation of the First Amendment draftsmen who saw no real threat to the Establishment Clause arising from a practice of prayer similar to that now challenged."
+The Chief Justice begins the analysis by grounding the practice of legislative prayer in "history and tradition".
+He notes that opening public deliberative sessions with prayer has been a consistent feature of American government since the founding.
+The Court makes an original intent argument: since the First Congress authorized paid chaplains they obviously "saw no real threat to the Establishment Clause arising from a practice of prayer similar to that now challenged."